utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 We make both sections 100% width for mobile, but we span them over the columns we want for desktop.

-The left column is also relative since we will be placing the title and category element absolute inside it.
+The left column is also relative since we will place the title and category element absolute inside it.

 Let's add the left elements we will need, and I'll walk you through the styling.